rust-lang-nursery/rust-cookbook/src/basics.md

 [ex-parse-subprocess-output]: #ex-parse-subprocess-output
 <a name="ex-parse-subprocess-output"></a>
-## Run an External Command and Process Stdout
+## Run an external command and process stdout

 [![regex-badge]][regex] [![cat-os-badge]][cat-os] [![cat-text-processing-badge]][cat-text-processing]